kovorotnii/edgex-pi/README.md

 Useful information
 ------------------
- - Firstly, if you are not familliar with Edgex services it's worth to learn about them.
+ - Firstly, if you are not familliar with the Edgex services it's worth to learn about them.

- - Secondly, for the first steps in Edgex services, it's recommended to use PC or laptop.
+ - Secondly, for the first steps in the Edgex services, it's recommended to use PC or laptop.

  - For better experience on Raspberry use 16 gb sd card.
 Create swap file because lack of RAM.